CLOSE SEARCH

 This is why many companies include good leaver and bad leaver provisions in their articles or shareholder agreement.

-Where a director has been removed and he/she believes this has been done as part of a strategy to generally oust him/her as a minority shareholder, the options include an unfair prejudice claim.
+Where a director has been removed and he/she believes this has been done as part of a strategy to also oust him/her as a minority shareholder, the options include an unfair prejudice claim.

 If the director is also an employee and is either dismissed or resigns, this can also mean the risk of an unfair dismissal or wrongful dismissal employment law claim.